Financial Aid Policies

 9 x 0.667 6.00

-Based on this chart, if a student has attempted 24 credit hours he/she must have successfully completed at least 16.01 credits.
+Based on this chart, if a student has attempted 24 credit hours, the student must have successfully completed at least 16.01 credits.
 This cannot be rounded to 16 credits.

 If a student does not attain SAP during the warning term, the student will be suspended from financial aid.